ArduCAM/Arduino/README.md

 # Introduction
-**ArduCAM Library** is an open source code library that supports the [ArduCAM](http://www.arducam.com/) series of still and video camera products for the Arduino platform.
+**ArduCAM Library** is an open source code library that supports the [ArduCAM](http://www.arducam.com/) series of still and video camera products for the Arduino and Raspberry Pi (RPi) platforms.

 ArduCAM products come in two basic forms.
-The **ArduCAM shield** contains a hardware driver that interfaces with your own camera sensor modules and presents it to the Ardrino platform for use.
-The **ArduCAM mini** combines the ArduCAM shield with one of a number of popular camera sensors to produce an all-in-one, plug-and-play camera shield for popular Arduino systems.
+The **ArduCAM shield** contains a hardware driver that interfaces with your own camera sensor modules.
+The **ArduCAM mini** combines the ArduCAM shield with one of a number of popular camera sensors to produce an all-in-one, plug-and-play camera shield.

-The ArduCAM system relies on the [Serial Peripheral Interface](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface), or SPI, to connect to Arduino.
-In theory, any ArduCAM product should work with any Arduino-compatible system that supports SPI and [I2C](https://en.wikipedia.org/wiki/I%C2%B2C).
-The ArduCAM Library has been designed to be ported to any Arduino platform with these interfaces.
+The ArduCAM system relies on the [Serial Peripheral Interface](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface), or SPI, to connect to its host platform.
+In theory, any ArduCAM product should work with any system that supports SPI and [I2C](https://en.wikipedia.org/wiki/I%C2%B2C).
+The ArduCAM Library has been designed to be ported to any Arduino or RPi platform that includes these interfaces.

 ## Currently supported cameras
 -	OV7660		0.3MP